University of the Arts Summer Program

 What is the course structure like?

-Summer courses at LCF can be divided into two types of activity: studio based/practical workshops and lecture/seminar courses.
+Summer courses at UAL can be divided into two types of activity: studio based/practical workshops and lecture/seminar courses.

 Studio/practical workshops combine theory and practice.
 Students should be prepared to encounter a new approach to learning in these sessions.
 You will be encouraged to experiment creatively and produce assignment work that is appropriate to your level and knowledge of the subject area.
 Within the lecture/seminar courses, self-directed assignments or essays may be set, some of which will be supported by feedback sessions or tutorials.